NVISOsecurity/posh-dsc-windows-hardening/README.md

-# posh-dsc-win2016-secureconfig
+# posh-dsc-windowsserver-hardening

-This repository contains PowerShell DSC code for the secure configuration of Windows Server 2016 according to the following hardening guidelines:
+This repository contains PowerShell DSC code for the secure configuration of Windows Server according to the following hardening guidelines:

 - CIS Microsoft Windows Server 2016 benchmark v1.1.0
 - Azure Secure Center Baseline for Windows Server 2016